Making change happen globally

 We started in 1981, when several UK water companies came together to find a solution to a global crisis that had left billions without water, toilets or hygiene.

-Each member organisation mobilises support in its home country, engaging individuals, companies and institutions to raise funds and influence policies to support our mission.
+Each member organisation mobilises support in its country, engaging individuals, companies and institutions to raise funds and influence policies to support our mission.

 Making change happen on a global scale

 We collaborate on regional and global advocacy and campaigns to influence governments, companies and international institutions.
-Australia, India, UK and US also manage and fund country programmes like this one in Madagascar, on behalf of our global network.
+Australia, India, UK and US also manage and fund country programmes, like this one in Madagascar, on behalf of our global network.

-WaterAid international
+WaterAid International

 The international board and secretariat are collectively responsible for: